(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-Skyrocket Juniper will grow to be about 15 feet tall at maturity, with a spread of 24 inches.
-It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.
+Pfitzer Juniper will grow to be about 5 feet tall at maturity, with a spread of 10 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
-It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+It is highly tolerant of urban pollution and will even thrive in inner city environments.
+This particular variety is an interspecific hybrid.

 © Copyright 2017 Classic Landscapes